er-satyampal/prc-javascript/conversion/conversion.md

-Converting Strings to Numbers
+#Converting Strings to Numbers
 Converting Numbers to Strings
 Converting Dates to Numbers
 Converting Numbers to Dates
 Converting Booleans to Numbers
-Converting Numbers to Booleans
+Converting Numbers to Booleans: